Television in Ukraine: Ukrainian Independence and the new Kyiv Television Center

 The Kyiv Television Center, also called "The Pencil," is the official headquarters of UA:1.

 Shortly after the Dissolution of the Soviet Union, and the 1991 Ukrainian independence referendum, Ukrainian public television moved from its former headquarters, the Kyiv Television and Radio Center, into the Kyiv Television Center in 1992.
 This building was for many years the 6th tallest structure in Ukraine.
+Up until then, Ukraine had three national channels, inherited from Soviet rule: the First Programme of Soviet Central Television, which would become Channel One Russia, the Second Programme, which would become RTR, and the autonomous Ukrainian Programme.
+After independence, the channels were realigned into the UT-1 (UT), UT-2 (RTR) and UT-3 (ORT) networks, then on 1 January 1992, UT-2 began broadcasting as an independent channel.
+On 26 September of that year, UT-3 started broadcasting on weekends and Mondays on UT-2 after 7pm.
+A series of private local stations appeared in this timeframe.

 In 1995, Zinovy Kulyk, then head of the State Committee for Television and Radio Broadcasting, issued a directive that restructured the distribution of television channel signals across transmitters.
 The aim was to prioritize Ukrainian-produced content on national television.
 As a result, programs originating from Ukraine began to dominate the airwaves, while programming from Russia’s Ostankino gradually disappeared.
 This was a turning point in the formation of a fully autonomous Ukrainian broadcasting landscape and shaped the identity of what would become the First National Channel.

 The National Council for Television and Radio Broadcasting, between 1995 and 2006 had issued over 2,000 licenses for various broadcasters across the country.
 The introduction and expansion of cable television and cable infrastructure allowed for the development of a diverse, multi-channel environment, giving Ukrainian viewers access to a broader range of programming.